mujacm/iot_nodemcu_server/README.md

 These repositories are made by MUJ ACM S-Chap are to help developers like you get started with Open Source.

 ## In This Repository
-In this repository we have made a server for our nodemcu. you can clone the repo from here []().
+In this repository we have made a server for our NodeMCU.
+You can clone the repository from here [IoT using NodeMCU](https://github.com/mujacm/iot_using_nodemcu) .
-To start with we have made a simple api route which you can find in the /app/routes folder.
-If you want to connect the server with you mongoDB then just change the URI in the index.js
+To start with we have made a simple API route which you can find in the /app/routes folder.
+If you want to connect the server with your MongoDB then just change the URI in the index.js

-You can add more features by adding various route to support the features of nodemcu project.
-You can also assume a feature in the modemcu project and make a backend route for it.
-For example: Currently there is no option to connect a ultrasonic sensor with nodemcu but in future some one might add it in the nodemcu repo so you can assume a make a route to get the data from ultrasonic senor.
+You can add more features by adding various route to support the features of NodeMCU project.
+You can also assume a feature in the NodeMCU project and make a back-end route for it.
+For example: Currently there is no option to connect a ultrasonic sensor with NodeMCU but in future some one might add it in the NodeMCU repository so you can assume and make a route to get the data from ultrasonic senor.

 Please follow the steps written in `CONTRIBUTORS.md` to make a route, model or controller.